fury-gl/fury/docs/source/posts/2022/2022-08-09-week-8-mohamed.rst

 Did you get stuck anywhere?
 ---------------------------

-I had two issues, one mentioned above which was uniforms not being abler to hold data.
+I had two issues, one mentioned above which was uniforms not being able to hold data.
 The second one is that VTK does not send specular-related uniforms and ``lightColor0`` to the ``point`` primitive, which are needed for light calculations.